Article

 What Higher Tariffs Mean for You

 Affordability and inflation were key issues in the 2024 Presidential Election.
 Vice President Kamala Harris wasn’t able to shake the record of the Biden administration, during which Americans saw inflation rise to a 41-year high.
-For their part, Republicans hammered the price increases Americans have seen on food and basic goods.
+Republicans hammered the price increases Americans have seen on food and basic goods.

 But affordability and inflation aren’t going away as key issues, at least not yet, because of the potential consequences of the incoming administration’s policies, particularly trade and the growth in the share of the national debt held by the public.